jbnunn/ROSGazeboDesktop/README.md

 ## Start and Connect to The Container

-To effectively work with the container and save your data, we specify a workspace volume on your host with the `-v` flag.

 Work you do in the container's `~/data` directory will be saved to your local `data` directory.
 On your host, create a `data` directory:

     mkdir data